 Familiar with online technology, PCs, PowerPoint, learning management system and courseware, teaching resources for educational purposes.

-7 to 15 weeks commitment, commencing in October or March.
+Commitment of 7 to 15 weeks, commencing in November or March.

 Current PhD candidate in any discipline.